runtimeverification/vlsm/CODING_CONVENTIONS.md

 Instance compare_eq_dec {A} `{CompareStrictOrder A} : EqDecision A.
 ```

-In case you need to split the line because it's too long, keep the annotation on the same line as the command and the name.
+In case you need to split a long line, keep the annotation on the same line as the command and the name.
 When splitting the above example:

 Recommended:
 ```coq